Pagure/pagure/doc/configuration.rst

 SECRET_KEY
 ~~~~~~~~~~

-This key is used by flask to create the session.
+This configuration key is used by flask to create the session.
 It should be kept secret
 and set as a long and random string.

 SALT_EMAIL
 ~~~~~~~~~~

-This key is used for when sending notification to ensure that when sending notifications to different users, each one of them has a different, unique and un-fakable ``Reply-To`` header that is then used by the milter to find out if the response received is a real one or a fake/invalid one.
+This configuration key is used to ensure that when sending notifications to different users, each one of them has a different, unique and un-fakable ``Reply-To`` header.
+This header is then used by the milter to find out if the response received is a real one or a fake/invalid one.

 DB_URL
 ~~~~~~

-This key indicates to the framework how and where to connect to the database
+This configuration key indicates to the framework how and where to connect to the database
 server.
-Pagure using `SQLAchemy <http://www.sqlalchemy.org/>`_ it can connect
+Pagure uses `SQLAchemy <http://www.sqlalchemy.org/>`_ to connect
-to a wide range of database server including MySQL, PostgreSQL and SQLite.
+to a wide range of database server including MySQL, PostgreSQL, and SQLite.

 Examples values:

 ::

-    DB_URL=mysql://user:pass@host/db_name
+    DB_URL = 'mysql://user:pass@host/db_name'
-    DB_URL=postgres://user:pass@host/db_name
+    DB_URL = 'postgres://user:pass@host/db_name'
     DB_URL = 'sqlite:////var/tmp/pagure_dev.sqlite'

 Defaults to ``sqlite:////var/tmp/pagure_dev.sqlite``